American Beauty (1999 film): Theatrical run

 American Beauty had its European premiere at the London Film Festival on November 18, 1999; in January 2000, it began to screen in various territories outside North America.
 It debuted in Israel to "potent" returns, and limited releases in Germany, Italy, Austria, Switzerland, the Netherlands and Finland followed on January 21.
 After January 28 opening weekends in Australia, the United Kingdom, Spain and Norway, American Beauty had earned $7 million in 12 countries for a total of $12.1 million outside North America.
 On February 4, American Beauty debuted in France and Belgium.
 Expanding to 303 theaters in the United Kingdom, the film ranked first at the box office with $1.7 million.
+There, it surpassed Alien Resurrection for scoring the highest opening weekend for an 18 certificate film.
+This record would be overtaken by Snatch later that year.
 On the weekend of February 18—following American Beauty's eight nominations for the 72nd Academy Awards—the film grossed $11.7 million from 21 territories, for a total of $65.4 million outside North America.
 The film had "dazzling" debuts in Hungary, Denmark, the Czech Republic, Slovakia, and New Zealand.

 As of February 18, the most successful territories were the United Kingdom ($15.2 million), Italy ($10.8 million), Germany ($10.5 million), Australia ($6 million), and France ($5.3 million).
 The Academy Award nominations meant strong performances continued across the board; the following weekend, American Beauty grossed $10.9 million in 27 countries, with strong debuts in Brazil, Mexico, and South Korea.
 Other high spots included robust returns in Argentina, Greece, and Turkey.
 On the weekend of March 3, 2000, American Beauty debuted strongly in Hong Kong, Taiwan, and Singapore, markets traditionally "not receptive to this kind of upscale fare".
 The impressive South Korean performance continued, with a return of $1.2 million after nine days.
 In total, American Beauty grossed $130.1 million in North America and $226.2 million internationally, for $356.3 million worldwide.